wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-app-customizers/includes/4-exercise-extend-viva-connections-desktop-with-application-customizers.md

    :::image type="content" source="../media/4-allow-debug-scripts-prompt.png" alt-text="Screenshot that shows a SharePoint prompt to confirm loading debug scripts.":::

-   Important announcement now appear on top of the page.
+   Important announcements now appear on top of the page.

    :::image type="content" source="../media/4-application-customizer-sharepoint-page.png" alt-text="Screenshot of a custom application customizer that displays company announcements on a SharePoint page.":::